sumitmalik51/demo-teos/ERMS-teoc-terraform-project-main-himanshu/README.md

   - `resource-group/`: Terraform configuration for setting up the resource-group.
 - `environment/`
   - `dev.tfvars`: Terraform variables for the development environment.
-  - `prod.tfvars`: Terraform variables for the production environment.
 - `global.tfvars`: Global Terraform variables.
 - `providers.tf`: Terraform provider configurations.
 This file is copied during the Github Actions workflow to each directory where it is needed.
 CLI flags are then passed in to use the correct backend.
 - `terraform.tf`: Terraform version configuration.
 This file is copied during the Github Actions workflow to each directory where it is needed.